Last Updated 5/24/18

 When you send campaign messages, they bounce around from server to server as they cross the internet and phone networks.
 Direct mail messages are handled by humans in many places.
 Along the way, server administrators and/or other humans can read what you send.
 Email, SMS/Text, Social Media and Direct Mail weren’t built for confidential information.
 If you have something confidential to send, please don’t use Boingnet.

-Our rule of thumb is “Never send anything in an email, SMS/Text or Social Media post that you wouldn’t put on a postcard.”
+Our rule of thumb is “Never send anything in an email, Landing Page or SMS/Text that you want to remain private.”

 9. Your Contact Lists